macjustice/gitlab-presentation/presentation.md

 ---
 # GitLab Administration
 ## Authentication & Authorization
-- Built-in Authorization
+- Built-in
-- LDAP: Active Directory, Open Directory
+- LDAP
-- OmniAuth: Google, Facebook, Twitter, etc.
+- OAuth & SAML

 ^ There are a ton of methods to enable you and your users to log in to your GitLab.
 You can mix and match.
 At Synapse, we use G Suite SAML for employee login, cross-referenced with LDAP for group permissions.
 Synapse customers use Google Oauth via the OmniAuth feature.